The Baddest (K/DA song): Lyric video

 On August 27, a live countdown started at 12 PM PT on League of Legends's official YouTube channel, with nearly 180,000 viewers live on during its premiere.
 In 10 minutes, the video surpassed 500,000+ views, and reached 4 million views in 8 hours.
-The video was directed by Riot Games and Jordan Taylor Studios who had previously work for Pitch Perfect 2, Netflix's documentary film Kingdom of Us and Joey Badass' "Unorthodox".
+The video was directed by Riot Games and Jordan Taylor Studios who had previously worked for Pitch Perfect 2, Netflix's documentary film Kingdom of Us and Joey Badass' "Unorthodox".
 The next day, Riot Korea released a behind-the-scenes video of (G)I-dle's recording session of the song.